openvinotoolkit/model_server/docs/accelerators.md

 ## Starting a Docker Container with HDDL

-In order to run container that is using HDDL accelerator, _hddldaemon_ must run on host machine.
-It's required to set up environment (the OpenVINO package must be pre-installed) and start _hddldaemon_ on the host before starting a container.
+A container using HDDL accelerator, _hddldaemon_ must run on the host machine.
+Set up the environment (pre-install the OpenVINO package) and start _hddldaemon_ on the host before starting a container.
 Refer to the steps from [OpenVINO documentation](https://docs.openvinotoolkit.org/2021.4/_docs_install_guides_installing_openvino_docker_linux.html#build_docker_image_for_intel_vision_accelerator_design_with_intel_movidius_vpus).

 To start the server with HDDL device(s) you can use a command similar to the following: